Here at Getting Married in Denmark, we’ve created this comprehensive guide to the documents required to get married in Denmark.

 The Declaration of Truth is a legal document that you and your partner need to sign, and it is a standard PDF form supplied by the Danish Agency of Family Law, or AFL for short.

-We at GMiD will provide this form for you and assist you with completing it, and then all you and your partner need to do is sign it.
+We at GMiD will provide this form and help you with completing and signing it.

 Signing the Declaration of Truth means making a legally binding statement that all of the information you supply within your marriage application is true and correct, and that your supporting documents are real.